Order parameters for individual leaflets

 .
 In case you are not satisfied with any of them, you can also assign lipids into leaflets manually.

-When calculating order parameters for vesicles or similar highly curved membranes, you should always assign lipids into leaflets manually.
+When calculating order parameters for vesicles or similar highly curved membranes, you should always assign lipids using the

 Global method for leaflet classification